KikeVen/python911/_posts/2019-10-2-introduction_to_python_00.md

 <a href="https://www.patreon.com/bePatron?u=15482170" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

-Because we are introducing Python with projects and example, the scope may look narrow and somewhat out of 'traditional' order.
+Because we are introducing Python with projects and examples, the scope may look narrow and somewhat out of 'traditional' order.
 This is taking a more practical approach to learning Python.

 Each class will begin with a challenge, description, Python topics to cover, explanation and sample and lastly we solve the challenge.